blairmunroakusaLEAF/fractip/README.md

 #### [BRANCH](https://github.com/blairmunroakusaBRANCH)
 #### [LEAF](https://github.com/blairmunroakusaLEAF)

-So far this project is in design phase and is a mess of documents strewn about this repository.
+So far this project is in initialization testing phase.

-Edit: Most of the chaos is in the DUMP.
+Most of the chaos is in the DUMP.

 ABOUT 'FRACTIP':

 I actually think 'fracpay' is a more fitting name; the big idea is to create a distributed application that can propagate fractal payments.

+(I have chosen to use the Solana blockchain due to its relatively high tx processing rate, and low tx fees.
+Because blockchain tx rate is in general scale-limited to be proportional to the network's throughput (?~80% confidence in assertion), a distributed ledger technology that is based in directed acyclic graph technology is probably necessary for scaling en masse (DAG network tx rates are proportional to number of network nodes/agents, not network throughput.) )

 Imagine, I have a blog post outlining this project as a reference implementation for fellow Solana developers writing their own dApp.
 In a general sense, I think money is cool, and that the world is a better place when more people get paid for their efforts.
 I want to share my gratitude with the people who influenced the course of this fracpay project, and naturally I cite these sources as reference.
 Then naturally, I set up a 'tip jar' at my blog post, using the fracpay system.